 Our course is multidisciplinary, drawing from expertise across departments within the Faculty of Engineering, including experts from the Reactor Centre staff at the Silwood Park Campus who operate the CONSORT test reactor.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

 Formal teaching extends from October through to the end of May, with a variety of learning methods including lectures, coursework, laboratory based and group learning.
 Assessment includes coursework, tests and examinations.

-Over a third of the degree involves a hands-on research project, putting you in the driving seat, working within a research team to address a novel and exciting research problem.
-Your project is either undertaken within the range of research groups based within the Centre for Nuclear Engineering at Imperial College or as suitable industrial placement with our network of collaborative partners.
+Over a third of the degree involves a hands-on research project, working within a research team to address a novel and exciting research problem.
+Your project is either undertaken within the range of research groups based within the Centre for Nuclear Engineering at Imperial or as a suitable industrial placement with our network of collaborative partners.

 - Introduction to Nuclear Engineering

 - Nuclear Safety Management